 From synapses to developmental disorders

-In addition to affecting development, NMDA receptors are also thought to underlie many aspects of learning throughout life.
+In addition to affecting development, synaptic plasticity is thought to underlie many forms of learning throughout life.
 Understanding the relationship between learning and development may help explain why children learn new skills more readily than adults, and why they recover much better than adults from brain damage.
 It will also have implications for understanding the many developmental disorders that have their origins in early life.

 Constantine-Paton, a founding member of the McGovern Institute, is a professor in the Department of Brain and Cognitive Sciences, and also holds an appointment in the Department of Biology.
 She moved to MIT in 1999, having previously held professorships at Princeton University and later at Yale University where she was director of the Interdepartmental Neuroscience Program.
 She has received a lifetime achievement award from the Society for Neuroscience, and in 2013 she was elected to the American Academy of Arts and Sciences.